byrokrat/giroapp/UPDATING.md

 * Fix bug #145.
 Now able to import files outside of current working directory.
 * Export no longer writes to stdout, it generates files instead.
+* Renaming in the `Xml` namespace.
+* You now need to create one `XmlFormInterface` object for each supporten xml form.